-- · Are research-based - · Focus on critical skills at each grade level - Encourage conceptual mastery of key ideas - Develop students' mathematical understanding and procedural skill and fluency - · Build students' ability to apply math flexibly in context - Present a coherent progression from grade to grade - Prepare students for the demands of the future-in school and work
+- Are research-based - Focus on critical skills at each grade level - Encourage conceptual mastery of key ideas - · Develop students' mathematical understanding and procedural skill and fluency - Build students' ability to apply math flexibly in context - Present a coherent progression from grade to grade - Prepare students for the demands of the future-in school and work level, they do not describe the instructional approaches teachers will take to help students meet the standards.
+Thus, an effective instructional program is needed to bridge between the expectations set out by the standards and the desired student outcomes.

-While the standards detail the knowledge and skills that students are expected to learn at each grade level, they do not describe the instructional approaches teachers will take to help students meet the standards.
+While the standards detail the knowledge and skills that students are expected to learn at each grade